lnxpy/hashnode/cl2khapam005myanv8k0g09ni.md

 ## Commit Like a Pro

-Committing changes is a common action that many developers do most of the time in case of contribution.
-You stage your changes and commit them so then they will be trackable in the [history](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History).
+Committing changes is one of the common things that many developers do sometimes in case of contribution.
+You stage your changes and commit them so they will be trackable in the [history](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History).
 But what about conventions?
 Any difference between a dirty commit and a clean fresh one?
 Using emojis for the commit message title?
 In this article, we are going to talk about some common conventions and `git commit` best practices in order to make perfect commits.

 ### 1. Staging Phase

 Consider your changes as a performer.
 Before you commit your changes, your changes should have something to present on the stage.
 If they perform well, they are qualified to get committed otherwise, they'll be discarded.
 So it doesn't make sense if your changes don't perform but get committed.

-#### When and what to stage
+#### 1.1.
+When and what to stage
 You have to make sure there is a relation between the changes you make on the lines.
 If you can describe the change in a few words so the next developer(s) can easily understand what you've done based on your commit message, you're all good.
 Even though you can make multiple lines of messages for your commits, never combine changes together.